Palace4Software/timesync/README.md

 ## Building
 ### How to build the installer?
 1. Download the timesync repository (see website below) and extract all the files.
+(Maybe you should download the source-code from the release-section, because the raw repository can contain unstable features and code.)
 2. Install the packages "zip" and "cat" (with ``` sudo apt install zip cat ```) _The build-installer.sh will **not** download anything by itself!_
 3. Run the "build-installer.sh" script.
 4. Now you got a new folder, called "installer".
 Here you can find the install-timesync-{version}.sh and the ts-ressources-{version} archive.